Kong/lua-kong-nginx-module/README.md

 **subsystems:** *http*

-Replace the get/set method of ngx.var to use index.
-Variables that are not indexed will fallback to use the original get/set method.
+Indexed variable access is a faster way of accessing Nginx variables for OpenResty.
+This method patches the metatable of `ngx.var` to enable index access to variables that supports it.
+It should be called once in the `init` phase which will be effective for all subsequent `ngx.var` uses.

+For variables that does not have indexed access, the slower hash based lookup will be used instead (this is the OpenResty default behavior).

-To index an variable before access, user may use [lua_kong_load_var_index](#lua_kong_load_var_index) directive.
+To ensure a variable can be accessed using index, you can use the [lua_kong_load_var_index](#lua_kong_load_var_index) directive.

 [Back to TOC](#table-of-contents)